LBHackney-IT/API-Playbook/docs/rds_access.md

 ## Pre-requisites

 1. The AWS CLI installed - [guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
-)
+).

-2. The AWS session manager plugin installed - [guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
+2. The AWS session manager plugin installed - [guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

-3. A SSH client installed - [guide for Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)
+3. A SSH client installed - [guide for Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).

-4. Your Google account be given the relevant permissions to the AWS account and the EC2 instance (jumpbox)
+4. Your Google account be given the relevant permissions to the AWS account and the EC2 instance (jumpbox).
-5. The instance ID of the jumpbox
+5. The instance ID of the jumpbox.
-6. The private key for the EC2 instance that you will be connecting through
+6. The private key for the EC2 instance that you will be connecting through.

 ** You will also need : **

-- The DNS of the RDS instance you want to connect to
+- The DNS of the RDS instance you want to connect to.

-- The port that is open on that RDS instance
+- The port that is open on that RDS instance.

-- The database within the RDS instance you want to connect to
+- The database within the RDS instance you want to connect to.

-- The database credentials for the RDS instance you want to connect to
+- The database credentials for the RDS instance you want to connect to.

 ## Steps